 🟩 Tier 3 – Concurrently Maintainable

-- Redundancy is built into all areas, the critical power/cooling components and distribution paths,
+- Comprehensive Redundancy: Redundancy is integrated into all aspects, including critical power, cooling components, and distribution paths.

-- It would suit medium to large business owners looking for protection from disruption of their IT system, especially when maintaining/switching distribution paths.
+- Ideal for Medium to Large Businesses: It suits medium to large business owners seeking protection from IT system disruptions, especially during maintenance or switching of distribution paths.

 🚀 An ELECTRICAL POWER Backbone/Distribution Path is considered as the path from the on-site power generation system [generator/fuel cell], to the input of the critical UPS equipment serving the IT equipment or mechanical equipment.